Harriet Edwards, MSW/MSG, Executive Director

 Katherine has over a decade of respite care experience working with United Cerebral Palsy and similar organizations.
 Her connections with Prader-Willi syndrome started early: when she was four years old, her brother was born with PWS.
 As a sibling, she brings a unique perspective to the Prader-Willi California Foundation team.
 Though she moved out of California, Katherine continues to serve PWCF and the PWS community as our Graphic Designer.

 Julie holds a Bachelor’s in Behavioral Sciences and a Masters in Organizational Management.
 She lives with her husband Dan and their son Ryan in Burbank.
 Julie served on the PWCF Board of Directors from 2007 – 2015, serving as Secretary from 2008 – 2010 and then President from mid-2010 until the end of 2015 when she reached term limits and stepped off the board for a year before returning in 2017.
-Julie helped re-vamp the website in 2012 and recently worked with our new web host to redesign it again in November 2015.
-Julie started PWCF’s Facebook page in 2010 and our Twitter page in 2012 and continues to manage both.
+Julie helped re-vamp the website in 2012 and worked with our new web host to redesign it again in November 2015.
+In addition to making regular updates to keep the website information current, Julie started PWCF’s Facebook page in 2010 and our Twitter page in 2012 and continues to manage both.
+Julie also chairs the Public Awareness Committee and the Finance Committee.

 June-Anne Gold M.D, MRCPCH, DCH, RGN, RMN, Medical Adviser